-Once again examples abound and one could go on forever, so let us close with a particularly important one.
+Once again examples abound, so let us close with a particularly important one.
 We mention later in this chapter how the Wright brothers used their patents to try to block the emergence of a US aircraft industry.
 Interestingly, this pattern of behavior continued.
 In 1972 the US government charged the aircraft industry with an antitrust violation, basically because they kept using their patent pool and cross licensing to prevent entry.
 IP-inefficiency at its best.
-Do you still wonder why the Europeans ended up financing Airbus out of their own income taxes to compete with the US manufacturers?